Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 How Long Will It Take for My Credit Score to Rebound?

-That means you’ll be paying much higher interest rates on loans, assuming you’d even qualify for them.
+This can mean paying much higher interest rates on loans, assuming you’d even qualify for them.

 A Chapter 7 bankruptcy stays on your credit report for 10 years.
 A Chapter 13 stays on for seven years, but you can rebuild your credit over time by managing your debt smartly.